 You are allowed three unpenalized absences from class.
 After your third absence your grade will be lowered by half a letter grade (and it will continue to be lowered by half a letter grade for each subsequent absence).
 Use your allotted absences wisely (for emergencies, major illness) as you would for any job.
-You will fail the course if you accrue six absences.
-Note that missing a double session (a Tuesday class) counts as two absences.
+You will fail the course if you accrue six 50-minute absences.